frederic-perez/AmE-dictionary/data/idioms.md

 __cradle-to-grave__ (used as a modifier before a noun) Lasting the full spectrum of life, existence, or a given process; that is, from the first point to the very last.
 Derived from the phrase “from the cradle to the grave” (or “from cradle to grave”).
 __crash and burn__ To fail spectacularly. _Poor Chuck really crashed and burned when he made his presentation at the sales meeting._
 __crash cart__ The cart of medical equipment used when a patient “crashes” (experiences cardiac arrest). _Get a crash cart in here, this patient needs immediate attention!_
-__crash course__ A rapid and intense course of training or research (usually undertaken in an emergency). _He took a crash course in Italian on his way to Italy._
+__crash course__ :three: A rapid and intense course of training or research (usually undertaken in an emergency). _He took a crash course in Italian on his way to Italy._
 __crash__ __3__ _v intr_ To sleep. _If I don’t crash pretty soon, I’m going to die!_ _At most ski destinations, the drill goes like this: wake up, ski all day, have a fes drinks with dinner and crash by 2200._
 __creature of habit__ One who prefers the comfort and reliability of routine and habitual behavior.
 __creep out__ __2__ _slang_ To make someone feel nervous, uncomfortable, and slightly frightened.
 In this usage, a noun or pronoun is commonly used between “creep” and “out.” _I’m OK with most bugs, but centipedes just creep me out, man._
+__crickets__ Used to indicate an absence of any positive response or reaction from someone else.
+Typically used with singular verbs. _A: “Well, did the board of directors like your presentation?”
+B: “I guess not.
+It was crickets after we were finished.”_
 __cringey__
+__croc__ _n_ /krɒk/ Crocodile.
 __cross (one’s) t’s and dot (one’s) i’s__ To do something carefully and make sure that every last minor detail is completed. _Make sure the legal team crosses their t’s and dots their i’s when drawing up the contract._
 __cross my heart (and hope to die)__ A vow that one is being truthful. _Billy’s the one who broke the cookie jar—cross my heart and hope to die!_
 __cross one’s mind__ _It never crossed my mind._